-The Early Intervention/Special Education Assistant Certificate of Achievement is designed to meet the Early Intervention Assistant II requirements and prepares students to work as early childhood interventionists and special education paraprofessionals at the Early Childhood Intervention Assistant II level.
-It meets all of California's Prevention and Early Intervention's requirements for state competencies for early childhood paraprofessionals and is appropriate for students who wish to work as an assistant or a paraprofessional in early intervention, early childhood special education, or related child development or special education programs serving children with special needs.
-The Certificate also meets the requirements for teachers in all child development programs, and is equivalent to the teacher level on the California CTC Child Development Permit Matrix when combined with 16 semester units of General Education.
+The Early Intervention Assistant Certificate of Achievement is designed to meet the Early Intervention Assistant II requirements of the Individuals with Disabilities Education Act (IDEA) and prepares students to work as early childhood interventionists and special education paraprofessionals at the Early Childhood Intervention Assistant II level.
+It meets California's Prevention and Early Intervention's requirements for state competencies for early childhood paraprofessionals and is appropriate for students who wish to work as assistants or paraprofessionals in early intervention, early childhood special education, or related child development or special education programs serving children with special needs.
+Students who complete this certificate and sixteen specified units of General Education will be eligible to apply for the California Child Development Teacher Permit, which is issued by the Commission on Teacher Credentialing.